oneconcern/datamon/docs/proposals/diamond-design.md

 Use-cases:

-* Diamond use-case: a worflow deploys many splits, with some overlap in the resulting dataset.
+* Diamond use-case: a workflow deploys many splits, with some overlap in the resulting dataset.
   Overlapping identical files do not trigger any conflict.
 The user wants to be warned about overlaps with differences (conflicting versions).
 * One pod in the workflow did restart: we don't want to report any conflict from that kind of event.